-QLF has recently begun a new project to develop a strategic plan for the Chesapeake Bay Gateways Network.
+QLF recently concluded a project to develop a strategic plan for the Chesapeake Bay Gateways Network.
 Gateways are parks, wildlife refuges, maritime museums, historic sites and water trails, and the Network is a system of hundreds of sites within the 64,000 square miles within the watershed.
 Authorized by Congress 20 years ago, the Network has been a bit neglected in recent years due to reductions in the staff assigned to it.
-With our partners at the Stewardship Institute we will be using interviews and (virtual) workshops to develop a strategic plan for its revitalization, including a multi-million-dollar partnership grants program coming next year.
-Though geographically a bit outside our usual areas of focus, at the Institute we have been supporting and studying networks for years.
-If you are not familiar with the area, you can Find Your Chesapeake here.
+With our partners at the Stewardship Institute we used interviews and (virtual) workshops to develop a strategic plan for its revitalization, including a multi-million-dollar partnership grants program.
+We also updated the Gateways Framework, a description of the constituent parts.
+Though the Chesapeake is geographically a bit outside our usual areas of focus, at the Institute we have been supporting and studying networks for years, and discussions are underway for further assistance to guide the implementation of the Plan.